Anushka-shukla/Anushka-shukla/README.md

 - 🌱 I’m currently learning Blockchain for my major project and preparing DSA.
 - 👨‍💻 You can read about me here
-- 📝 Sometimes I write blogs on [Medium](https://medium.com/@shuklaannushka), if you like them don't hesitate to hit the clap see_no_evil.
+- 📝 Sometimes I write blogs on [Medium](https://medium.com/@shuklaannushka), if you like them don't hesitate to hit the clap :grin:.

 ## Connect with me
 <a href="https://twitter.com/anushka4120">